The Message Trust: Festival Manchester

 In 2022, a second free event, Festival Manchester took place in Wythenshawe Park over three days in July 2022.
-Alongside gaming tents, skatepark and fairground, the live stage featured Grammy Award winning artists such as Matt Redman, Lecrae and 2× Platinum artist, Goodboys.
+Alongside gaming tents, a skatepark and fairground, the live stage featured Grammy Award winning artists such as Matt Redman, Lecrae and Goodboys.

 No More Knives Tour

-As a response to the increased number of knife-related incidents in the UK, The Message started a school tour encouraging young people to lay down their knives.
+As a response to the increased number of knife-related incidents in the UK, The Message started a school tour encouraging young people to abstain from carrying knives.
 These lessons, supported by the police, teach young people not to carry knives.
-Alongside the tour, The Message band OTC, released the song 'Lay Your Knives Down' which is performed as part of this tour, and at the end-of-tour gigs.
+Alongside the tour, The Message band OTC, released the song 'Lay Your Knives Down' which was performed as part of the tour, and at the end-of-tour gigs.
+In 2024, The Message launched the No More County Lines tour to address the increasing danger of drug dealing and exploitation and to support young people in making positive choices.

 'Words and action' evangelism

 The model of ‘words and action’ evangelism which characterised both Message 2000 and Festival:Manchester continued in the ‘Big Deal’, ‘Hope 08’ and 'Shine Your Light' initiatives.
 Supported by police, schools and councillors, Big Deal and Hope 08 brought together local communities to deliver social action and community-building projects in the ten boroughs that make up Greater Manchester.
 These range from environmental clean-ups, painting, car washes, barbecues, children's activities, fun days and youth concerts.
 In 2010, The Message launched a national campaign to spread the model of 'words and action' evangelism further, challenging young people to complete 15 specific acts of kindness in their local communities during the summer of 2010.